-to the web site of the Cathedral of the Holy Virgin Protection and Chapel of St Innocent of Irkutsk, one of the main places of Orthodox worship in New York City.
+Whether you are just curious about us or are searching for a new spiritual home, we welcome you as Christ, and invite you to join us soon at the Second Street Cathedral of the Holy Virgin Protection and Chapel of St. Innocent of Irkutsk, one of the main places of Orthodox worship in New York City.

-We are a welcoming and friendly community with a great diversity of people, young and old, native New Yorkers, transplants, and immigrants.
-We are united in a community that believes that we can experience God’s love and sustaining presence in our lives. more ...
+We are a welcoming and friendly community with a great diversity of people, young and old, native New Yorkers, transplants, and immigrants united by our common faith in Jesus Christ.
+We believe that we experience God’s love and sustaining presence in our lives in the world, and strive to share that good news with all that we meet. more ...

 All are welcome!

 Pray for peace, justice and freedom for the people

 Pray for those suffering violence, persecution and death for Christ

 6/27/14: Orthodox Christian Network: This Week in Orthodoxy with Emmy Louvaris